Recognition of chordal graphs and cographs which are Cover-Incomparability graphs: Structure of C-I cographs

-\end{proof} In \cite{corneil}, Corneil et al. presented a linear time algorithm for recognizing cographs and constructing their cotree representation.
-Using that algorithm, we get the cotree. \begin{theorem}\cite{corneil} The family of cographs possesses a linear time recognition algorithm by the construction of the cotrees in linear time. \end{theorem}
+In \cite{corneil}, Corneil et al. presented a linear-time algorithm for recognizing cographs and constructing their cotree representation.
+Using that algorithm, we get the cotree. \begin{theorem}\cite{corneil} The family of cographs possesses a linear-time recognition algorithm by the construction of the cotrees in linear-time. \end{theorem} \begin{small}